Douala: Transportation

 Douala is linked by rail to Yaoundé, Ngaoundéré, Kumba and Nkongsamba.
 Douala has a fairly developed road network compared to other cities in Cameroon.
 However many of the city's roads have decayed due to years of neglect and corruption.
 Efforts have recently been made to renovate the city's roads, especially in the most deprived neighborhoods.
 In spite of the numerous domestic and international investments, the roads remain in deplorable state largely due to embezzlement and corruption.

-A tram network is planned for Douala, with the first line projected to open in 2021.
+A BRT network is planned for Douala, with the first 3 lines projected to open in 2024-2025.

 The Douala International Airport is located in the eastern part of the city.
 There are direct flights to several European cities, including Paris, Brussels, and Istanbul.
 Regional and continental destinations include Abidjan, Brazzaville, Dakar, Johannesburg, Kinshasa, Lagos, Malabo, and Nairobi.
 The airport is the busiest in the CEMAC area and is the hub for Cameroon's national carrier, Camairco.
 The airport is in dire need of renovations due to poor circulation and old infrastructure.

 The seaport has 8.5 m of draft.

 Economy

 Douala is a city with a modest oil resource in Africa, but is in excellent agricultural condition, therefore it has one of best economies in Africa.
-However, it also faces some problems like other underdeveloped countries such as heavy civil service and bad climate (flood, tornado, storm) to business.
+However, like other underdeveloped countries, Douala also faces some problems such as heavy civil service and bad climate (specifically a high incidence of extreme weather events including floods, tornadoes, and storms) to business.